Skip to main content

 TMS sham process and blinding of patients and therapist: At the end of the study we will ask parents/ occupational therapist assessing outcomes to report on possible group allocation of participant (could they identify if the participant received TMS or sham TMS?)

-Estimation of intervention costs5 months
+Estimation of intervention costs

 This study will provide information needed to develop a budget for the future application.

-Assessment of mobility using Small Kids-AHA5 months
+• Assessment of mobility using Small Kids-AHA(5 months)

-Assessment of mobility using the Canadian Occupational Performance Measure (COPM)5 months
+• Assessment of mobility using the Canadian Occupational Performance Measure (COPM)(5 months)